phovmaia/phovmaia/README.md

   <img src="https://img.shields.io/badge/Counter_Strike-000000?style=for-the-badge&logo=counter-strike&logoColor=white" target="_blank">
   </div>

-  - Getting back to running 🏃‍♂️
+  - Always focusing on my mental health
-  - Always trying to keep body and mind healthy 💪🧠
+  - Also trying to keep always a health body  💪🧠
   - Don't forget you always can!
 Just do it!

 ##